Seven Ways You Can Help People Experiencing Homelessness During Hot Weather

 Water is essential to prevent dehydration on very hot days.
-In fact, dehydration is a major threat to homeless people on the streets – and water is a lifesaver to those who can’t find any.
+In fact, dehydration is a major threat to people who don’t have a home and ready access to water.

-Have a chilled water bottle on hand, and pass it on to someone you might see on the street.
-Please practice social distancing.
+Water can be a lifesaver so have a chilled water bottle on hand and pass it on to someone you see who might be in need.

 GIVE BASIC ITEMS TO SURVIVE THE HEAT

-Often, people who are homeless don’t have the basic items needed to survive the heat!
-If you feel safe and comfortable doing so, you can donate directly to people on the streets or donate to a charity.
-The most needed items are: sunscreen, water bottle, nutrition bar, sunglasses, hat, hand held fan and sanitizing wet wipes.
+Often, people who are homeless don’t have the basic items needed to survive the heat.
+You can donate directly to people you meet who are in need or donate to a charity that provides supplies.
+The most needed items are sunscreen, a water bottle, nutrition bars, sunglasses, a hat, a handheld fan, a coffee shop gift card, and sanitizing wet wipes.

 TELL THEM ABOUT A COOL SPACE WHERE THEY CAN GO